Stokes flow around two unequal cylinders: A complex variable approach: Touching cylinder limit

+The solution we have just found holds for all cylinder separations and ought to work when we the cylinders are brought into contact.
+This limit however, has difficulties, one physical, one mathematical.
+Physically, the force between the cylinders (\ref{eqn:force}) diverges as they are brought together due to the strong squeezing of fluid between the two \cite{jeffrey1981slow}.
+Mathematically, we see that the topology of the fluid domain is different in the limit, being doubly connected when the cylinders are apart, but singly connected with they are together \cite{nehari2012conformal}.

+The above facts indicate that we have to be careful in taking this limit.
+Indeed, a naive application of the limit, which corresponds to setting $a=1$ fails, as the conformal map (\ref{eqn:mobius}) degenerates.
+Going about this more carefully, we will first bring the cylinders infinitesimally close together, setting $2l = (1+m)(1+\ep^2/2m)$, with $\ep$ a small parameter.
+Substituting this into the mapping parameters (\ref{eqn:parameters}) gives

+which correspond to an annulus of thickness $\ep(1+1/m)$.
+In such a thin annulus $\zeta$ is no longer the appropriate coordinate as it varies only by an $O(\ep)$ amount when we move between the inner and outer circles.
+A better coordinate is given by $\varphi$, related to $\zeta$ through $\zeta=S+\ep\varphi/m$; we see that $\varphi$ measures radial distance from the inner circle of the annulus.
+Substituting these into the conformal map (\ref{eqn:mobius}) and taking the limit that $\ep$ tends to zero, we find a new map

+which takes the region outside the cylinders to a vertical channel.
+Although useful, this map fails in the limit of $m\rar\infty$, corresponding to a cylinder touching a flat wall.
+For this reason we will scale the $\varphi$ coordinate by a factor of $\ci/(1+m)$, as the factor of $(1+m)$ in the denominator is able to balance the factor of $m$ in the numerator, while the factor of $\ci$ is added to rotate the channel.
+We also find it helpful to shift the $z$ coordinate so that the left cylinder has an origin at $z=-1$.
+With these changes made, we have \cite{koberDictionaryConformalRepresentations1957}:

-which, as shown in \cref{fig:touching mapping}, takes the domain outside the cylinders to the channel: $\text{Re}[\varphi]\in (-\infty,\infty)$, $\text{Im}[\varphi]\in[0,1]$.
+which, as shown in \cref{fig:touching mapping}, takes the domain outside the cylinders to the channel: $\mathfrak{Re}[\varphi]\in (-\infty,\infty)$, $\mathfrak{Im}[\varphi]\in[0,1]$.
 The boundary of the right cylinder is mapped to the lower surface with $\mathfrak{Im}[\varphi]=0$, and the boundary of the left to the upper surface with $\mathfrak{Im}[\varphi]=1$.
-The point at infinity goes to $\ci/(1+m)$, and hits the lower surface when the right cylinder becomes infinitely large.
-Note that the domain around the two touching cylinders is topologically distinct from when they are not touching, with them being singly and doubly connected respectively.
-However, we can make sense of this change by thinking of the geometry in the mapped domains.
-For the annular map in \cref{fig:conformal map} we note that as the cylinders are brought into contact the inner radius tends to one, i.e. the annular region becomes infinitesimally thin.
-Locally in this thin channel there is then effectively zero mean curvature, and the annulus becomes equivalent to an infinitely long, flat channel.
+The point at infinity goes to $\ci/(1+m)$, and the point of contact between the two maps to infinity.
+When the right cylinder becomes infinitely big we recover, up to a scale factor, the conformal map used by Schubert to study a cylinder touching a planar wall \cite{schubert1967viscous}.